conplementAG/mongodb-cosmosdb-compatibility/Readme.md

 - `app.cosmos.env` used to hold the credentials of the cosmos db instance in azure
 - `app.localcosmos.env` used to hold the credentials of the local cosmos db instnace
 - `app.mongo.env` used to hold the credentials of the local mongodb instance
+- `mongo.env` contains the init username and password configuration, template is `mongo.env.template`

-After creating and filling the three files from the root folder you can start everything using `docker-compose up`
+After creating and filling the env files from the root folder you can start everything using `docker-compose up`

 ## Known issues